If your habits don't line up with your dream, then you need to either change your habits or change your dream ― John C. Maxwell

 Take note of how the time you go to bed affects how you feel in the morning.
 This is important.
 Your circadian rhythm means you can get the same eight hours of sleep, but how rested you feel depends a lot on when during the night you take your rest.

 Peer pressure is a powerful force.
-It makes people do strange things, like wear clothes with brand logos on them or buy $30 drinks at bars.
+It makes people do strange things, like wear clothes with brand logos on them or pay $14 for a side of fries.

 One of Professor Robert Cialdini’s six powerful elements of human persuasion is a variant of this force.
 It’s called consistency, and you can use it to persuade yourself into good habits.